julien6387/supvisors/docs/introduction.rst

    # extra install for XML validation only (includes lxml)
    [bash] > pip install supvisors[xml_valid]

-   # extra install for use of IP aliases only (includes netifaces)
+   # extra install for use of IP aliases only (includes psutil)
    [bash] > pip install supvisors[ip_address]

 Without an Internet access